 Broadcast: MLG reserves the right to broadcast any Match.
 If MLG chooses to broadcast a Match, MLG Staff members must be allowed into each Game.

 Third Party Communication: Third party communication is allowed for this tournament. (i.e. skype, TeamSpeak, Party Chat, etc.).
 However, players must be able to communicate with any staff member that joins the Custom Game.

 Game - One (1) competition played on one (1) map between two (2) teams

 Map - The in-game level on which a game is played (ex.
 Carentan)

 Game Mode - Competition type with specific win condition(s) (ex.
 Search and Destroy)

 Match - a series made up of multiple games

 Game Type - Combination of game mode and map (ex.
 Search and Destroy - Carentan)

 Team Content: The Leader of a team can change the team name, blast message, logos, avatars and website links.
-The images/information submitted must be appropriate and cannot violate our Forum Rules.
-Attempting to bypass the automatic censor by misspelling, inserting spaces or symbols, transposing letters, using look-alike symbols, or any other method is not allowed.
-Teams that attempt to bypass the censor will be subject to penalties.
+The images/information submitted must be appropriate.
+If inapprorpiate content is submitted, teams are subject to penalties.

 Prizing and Bracket Size: Tournament bracket size and prize are subject to change based on the total number of eligible teams at the end of registration.